-Fall Festivals in Georgia and Atlanta fill September and October with events gallore for the entire family.
+Fall Festivals in Georgia fill late August, September, October and November.. with events galore.
 Whether you enjoy time in the city at Chastain or Piedmont Park, or you prefer to head into the mountains and watch the leaves change, we’ve got a festival for you!
 Don’t miss out on all the amazing Halloween events coming up, either!

 Music will flow through the streets as talented artists perform their own songs with soulful melodies, magnificent vocals and expressive lyrics while interacting with the audience.
 Listeners will learn the stories behind each song and may recognize some of the tunes that are played by their favorite musicians.
 Selected as one of the Top 20 Events in October 2015 by the Southeast Tourism Society!

 A long-time favorite of locals, tourists and college students alike, Deep Roots is a lively cultural arts and music festival that brings historic downtown Milledgeville to life like nothing else.
 It will beckon travelers from all over with an antique car show, live entertainment ranging from bluegrass to rock-and-roll, artist market, and a “LittleRoots KidZone” on October 20, 2018.

 Festivities kick-off at 10 a.m. and the music pumps until midnight.
 Admission to the festival is an all-day pass, festival attendees may come and go throughout the day.
 Ticket pricing is $6 prior to festival; $8 at the door or $6 for 4 or more tickets.